-Tucked away in the southwest corner of Arizona is the hidden gem of Yuma.
 Yuma holds the Guinness World Record for the sunniest place on earth, but offers much more than warm winters and hot summers.
-This city is abounding with history, beauty, and family fun.
+If you have ever wondered what to do in Yuma, AZ, you will be surprised to know there is plenty.
+From exotic animals to outdoor adventures, Yuma offers it all.
 Check out all these cool things to do in Yuma.

 Look for current hotel deals in Yuma

-Back in the days when the Colorado was a raging river, the narrowest point was right at present day Yuma.
-Yuma Crossing became the crossing point for prospectors, stage coach drivers, and soldiers.
-As a riverboat port it also attracted sailors, traders, Indians, and outlaws.
-Yuma quickly became one of the the wildest towns in the Old West.
-In 1876, a prison with a fearsome reputation was built and families can visit it today.
+- Back in the days when the Colorado was a raging river, the narrowest point was right at present day Yuma.
+What is now the Yuma Crossing National Heritage Area became the crossing point for prospectors, stage coach drivers, and soldiers.

-Not all of Yuma’s past lies along the river.
+- Not all of Yuma’s past lies along the river.
 Just an hour north of Yuma’s city center was a booming silver and lead mine.
 Today, families can explore the ghost town of Castle Dome Mines Museum.
-Over 50 restored buildings hold stories and artifacts from the past.
-It is easy to imagine what life there was like as you sit in a small school house or walk through a mining tunnel.

 Check for hotel availability in Yuma.

-Get up close and personal with exotic desert animals at Wild World Zoo & Camel Farm.
-This is the wildest petting zoo you’ve ever experienced.
+- Get up close and personal with exotic desert animals at Wild World Zoo & Camel Farm.
+This is the wildest petting zoo you’ve ever experienced, and one of the most fun things to do in Yuma.
 Adults and children alike thrill at the opportunity to pet a water buffalo and feed a camel.

-The City of Yuma offers fantastic festivals throughout the year.
-The most popular family event is the Children’s Festival of the Arts.
+- The City of Yuma offers fantastic festivals throughout the year.
+The most popular family event is the Children’s Festival of the Arts, hosted by the Yuma Arts Center in historic downtown.
 During this annual November festival, children are invited to explore outdoor booths to create their own masterpieces.
-Families are also entertained by local performers.
+Families can tour art galleries and enjoy local performers.

 Additional family fun can be found in nearby Phoenix with our article, Top 10 Things To Do in Phoenix with Kids.